 What Does Your Thyroid Do?

-The thyroid gland makes two hormones – T3 (triiodothyronine) and T4 (thyroxine).
-In turn, the brain’s pituitary gland releases them into the bloodstream.
-Carried to every tissue in the body, these hormones help with many functions.
-They help the body use energy, stay warm and keep the brain, heart and other organs working properly.
+The thyroid gland makes two primary hormones – T3 (triiodothyronine) and T4 (thyroxine).
+They are released into the bloodstream and carried to every tissue in the body, affecting almost every organ system.
+They help the body use energy, regulate your temperature, and keep the brain, heart, gut and other organs working properly, including your reproductive organs.

-Inflammation (Hashimoto’s thyroiditis) leaving site icon is one of the most common reasons.
-But problems can also be triggered by radiation to the neck, some medications, surgical removal of the gland, a head injury, pregnancy and low levels of iodine in the diet.
+Common causes are autoimmune disease (Hashimoto’s thyroiditis), leaving site icon radiation treatment, some medications, surgical removal of the gland, a brain injury, pregnancy and low levels of iodine in the diet.

 What is Hyperthyroidism?